Create and Manage Customer Custom Attribute Definitions

 descriptionThe description for the custom attribute.
 This field is required if visibility is VISIBILITY_READ_ONLY or VISIBILITY_READ_WRITE_VALUES.

-visibilityThe access control setting that determines whether other applications (including Square products such as the Seller Dashboard) can view the definition and view or edit corresponding custom attributes.
+visibilityThe access control setting that determines whether other applications (including Square products such as the Square Dashboard) can view the definition and view or edit corresponding custom attributes.
 Valid values are VISIBILITY_HIDDEN, VISIBILITY_READ_ONLY, VISIBILITY_READ_WRITE_VALUES.
 For more information, see Access control.

 Regardless of the visibility setting, all custom attribute data is visible to sellers when exporting customer data.